 The 2019 – 2020 school year will not resume and people should not utilize public school buildings or programming until after June 30, 2020 (which has been defined as the end of the school year).
 Despite the “safer at home” order no longer being in effect, the part regarding schools being closed remains in effect.

-Libraries are now open for curbside pickup if they choose to do so.
-Many are starting to open their lobbies as of May 26, 2020.
+Libraries are now shifting from curbside pickup to opening their lobbies and full in-library access.
 Find information on individual Waukesha County libraries HERE.
 Find information on the summer reading programs HERE. *Lake Country Family Fun has partnered with Bridges Library System to promote their Summer Reading Programs!

 Golf courses are open.